Nonspecific interstitial pneumonia (NSIP)

 - a dry cough

-- shortness of breath, which may occur after exertion or become worse over time
+- shortness of breath, which may occur after effort or become worse over time

 - difficult or labored breathing